 In the absence of written language men employ signs and symbols to indicate their ideas and conceptions; and these symbols are usually obvious and easily intelligible.
-Among the Chimus the symbols of Water were the fish, the turtle, or the crab; of Earth, the serpent and the lizard; and of the Air, the "thunder-bolt," represented by a lance or spear, the typical symbol of the lightning in many parts of the world.
-The divinities presiding over "the three elements" are not only to be identified by their bearing these symbols, but by peculiar head-dresses or crowns, best illustrated by the following engravings from some interesting vases from Chimu, in which the hypothetical divinities of Air, Earth, and Water appear with their distinctions.
+Among the Chimns the symbols of Water were the fish, the turtle, or the crab; of Earth, the serpent and the lizard; and of the Air, the "thunder-bolt," represented by a lance or spear, the typical symbol of the lightning in many parts of the world.
+The divinities presiding over "the three elements" are not only to be identified by their bearing these symbols, but by peculiar head-dresses or crowns, best illustrated by the following engravings from some interesting vases from Chimu, in which the hypothetical divinities of Λ ir, Earth, and Water appear with their distinctive crowns, bearing their characteristic symbols-symbols or insignia constantly repeated in an important class of remains from Chimu and its dependencies.